MicrosoftDocs/architecture-center/docs/networking/guide/well-architected-network-address-translation-gateway-content.md

 ## Reliability

-NAT gateway resources are highly available and span multiple fault domains.
+NAT gateway resources are highly available in one Availability Zone and span multiple fault domains.
 NAT gateway can be deployed to "no zone" in which Azure automatically selects a zone to place NAT gateway.
 NAT gateway can also be isolated to a specific zone by a user.

 Availability zone isolation cannot be provided, unless each subnet only has resources within a specific zone.
 Instead, deploy a subnet for each of the availability zones where VMs are deployed, align the zonal VMs with matching zonal NAT gateways, and build separate zonal stacks.
 For example, a virtual machine in availability zone 1 is on a subnet with other resources that are also only in availability zone 1.
 A NAT gateway is configured in availability zone 1 to serve that subnet.
 See the following diagram.